-Our mission is consistent with the overall mission of Northwell Health: to improve the health of our communities by providing the highest quality of care.
-Through core principles that include a dedication to service, excellence, compassion, innovation, and continuous improvement, we pledge to:
+Our mission is consistent with the overall mission of Northwell Health; to improve the health of our communities by providing the highest quality of care.
+Through core principles that include a dedication to service, excellence, compassion, innovation, and continuous improvement, we pledge to provide pharmaceutical care that:

-- 1. Provide pharmaceutical care that meets patient needs. - 2.
-Provide pharmaceutical care that meets accepted ethical and professional practice standards. - 3.
-Provide pharmaceutical care that meets legal requirements, both state and federal. - 4.
-Improve the quality of pharmacy services through education, training, and research performed by pharmacy staff. - 5.
-Provide pharmaceutical care that complies with requirements established by accrediting agencies such as URAC and the National Association of Boards of Pharmacy. - 6.
-Provide pharmaceutical care that is cost effective and maintains fiduciary responsibility. - 7.
-Provide services to all outpatients, discharges, and all Northwell Health employees.
+- 1. Meets patient needs. - 2.
+Meets accepted ethical and professional practice standards. - 3.
+Meets legal requirements, both state and federal. - 4.
+Improves quality through education, training, and research performed by pharmacy staff. - 5.
+Complies with requirements established by accrediting agencies such as URAC, Accreditation Commission for Health Care (ACHC), and the National Association of Boards of Pharmacy (NABP). - 6.
+Maintains fiduciary responsibility and is cost-effective. - 7.
+Services all Northwell Health patients and employees.